ucan-wg/spec/README.md

 ## 2.8 Invocation

 UCANs are used to delegate capabilities between DID-holding agents, eventually terminating in an "invocation" of those capabilities.
 Invocation is when the capability is exercised to perform some task on a resource.
-Note that **the only agent allowed to perform an action with a UCAN MUST be the one holding the DID private key associated with the `aud` field**.
+Note that **the only agent allowed to perform some action with a UCAN MUST be the one holding the DID private key associated with the `aud` field**.
 For more on the specifics of this validation, see [§5.2.1](#521-recipient-validation).

 ## 2.9 Time